 The project and reference CRMS sites tracked similarly on a yearly basis, maintaining in target water levels approximately equal percentages of the year, though after 2012 the reference sites were in target slightly more than the project sites due to a higher marsh elevation.
-The Mermentau River reference recorder was generally more variable than these two locations with the exception of 2008, 2009, and 2012 (figure 9).
+The Mermentau River reference recorder was generally more variable than these two locations with the exception of 2007, 2009, and 2018 (figure 9).
 During the drought conditions of 2010-2011 the ME11-01R site was in target much more often than the CRMS project or reference sites as their water levels were extremely low.
-Conversely the heavier rainfall years of 2013-2015 showed that the project and reference CRMS sites were within target significantly more than the Mermentau River.
+Conversely the heavier rainfall years of 2012-2015 showed that the project and reference CRMS sites were within target significantly more than the Mermentau River.
+For the first time in several years the project and reference marshes were below target in 2018; this was due to lower spring rainfall and the completion of a new flood control structure.
 The monitoring plan called for BACI analysis of whether the proportion of time water levels were within the target range varied pre and post construction in the project and reference area.
 The proportion of each week within the target range was calculated from project and reference recorders from 2000 to 2004.
-Concurrent data were used in non-parametric one-way ANOVA tests which revealed that there was no significant difference between the areas pre and post construction ($\chi^2 = 0.3205$, p<0.5713) (Sharp and Guidry 2011).
+Concurrent data were used in nonparametric one-way ANOVA tests which revealed that there was no significant difference between the areas pre and post construction ($\chi^2 = 0.3205$, p<0.5713) (Sharp and Guidry 2011).
 Water level was beyond the target range around 70% of the time in the project area and 60% of the time in the reference area both pre and post construction.
-A similar analysis between the project CRMS sites, reference CRMS sites, and the Mermentau River reference recorder ME11-01R was conducted on weekly average water level during 2007 to 2015.
-Water level was within the target range approximately 49% of the time in the reference CRMS sites while the project CRMS sites were within target 46% of the time, these differences were not significantly different based on a non-parametric Median test $(\chi^2 = 0.242, p < 0.623)$.
-This model was conducted on weekly averages across the years 2007-2015 to use only concurrent data.
-The percent in target of Mermentau River reference recorder ME11-01R was less than that of the project CRMS sites.
-Concurrent data was used in a nonparametric Median test which showed a distinct, but not significant difference between these locations ($\chi^2 = 1.737$, p<0.187).
-The Mermentau River reference recorder averaged 36% within target while the project CRMS sites were again in target 46% of the time.
+A similar analysis between the project CRMS sites, reference CRMS sites, and the Mermentau River reference recorder ME11-01R was conducted on weekly average water level during 2008 to 2018.
+Water level was within the target range approximately 44% of the time in the reference CRMS sites, while the project CRMS sites were within target 42% of the time; these differences were not significantly different based on a non-parametric Median test ($\chi^2 = 0.294$, p<0.588).
+This model was conducted on weekly averages across the years 2008-2018 to use only concurrent data.
+The Mermentau River reference recorder ME11-01R at 33% in target was less than that of the project CRMS sites.
+Concurrent data was used in a non-parametric Median test which showed a distinct difference between these locations ($\chi^2 = 12.884$, p<0.0003).